murarisumit/murarisumit.github.io/_posts/tech/_posts/2018-07-10-basic-gpg-and-keybase-command-snippets.md

 - tech
 ---

-I use keybase for keeping my pgp keys, "it maps your identity to your public keys, and vice versa", below are few command snippets
+Keybase provides key directory service, basically "it maps your identity to your public keys, and vice versa".
+Since it has a pgp key directory service, below are snippets that we can use to play with keybase and gpg2.

 * List gpg keys:
   * `keybase pgp list`